compilando/japmux/src/services/generated/docs/RegionsApi.md

 # **regionControllerRemove**
 > regionControllerRemove()

-Deletes a region by its language code.
+Permanently deletes a region from the system.
 Accessible by global admins or tenant admins.

 ### Example